Request > Building resilient coastal communities through Nature-Based Solutions (NBS) and Empowerment Tools .

 Selection of an Expert Working Group

 To answer this request, Eklipse sent out a Call for Expertise (CfE), from which 7 experts were selected in April 2023.
-These experts covered a broad range of expertise, gender and geographical representation (7 countries) to form the Eklipse Expert Working Group (EWG).
+In order to complete the EWG, a second targeted call for experts (CfE n.
+13/2023) took place in July 2023, from which 3 new members joined the EWG (Figure 4).
+These experts cover a broad range of transdisciplinary expertise in natural & social sciences, policy & planning, coastal resilience, governance & participation; and also, geographical representation (10 countries) to form the Eklipse Expert Working Group (EWG).
+As of February 2024, only six experts remain actively involved in the answering process.